ndench/ndench.github.io/_posts/2018-10-06-csp-can-see-purpose.md

 Checking report-uri revealed that every page load was getting hundreds of errors in production.
 The investigation uncovered that a couple of problems:

-- our webpack config was running the production build with `devtool: eval` enabled 😲
+- our webpack config was misconfigured and using `devtool: eval` for the production 😲
-    - easily solved by changing the config
+    - easily solved by changing the config to only allow `eval` for development builds
 - we were using `<a href="javascript:void(0)">` to make links work like buttons to deal with different browser inconsistencies
     - solved by using `tabindex="0"` and dropping the `href` attribute